buonan/ts-tensor-flow-sample/README.md

 # Description
-This is a simple example of how to train a model to recognize 0-9 images drawn in 28x28 bitmap using Tensor Flow JS.
+This is a simple example on how to train a model to recognize 0-9 images drawn in 28x28 bitmap using Tensor Flow JS.

 # Setup Vite App